open-rdc/orne_navigation/README.md

 $ roslaunch orne_navigation_executor  build_map_teleop.launch
 ```

-During building a map, waypoints are recorded by pressing the No.1 button of the joystick.

-When you set 2DNavGoal at the goal point on the RViz, waypoints will be saved and then waypoints file stored in orne_navigation/waypoints_cfg/waypoints.yaml is overwritten.
-So that, the navigation system can be automatically load waypoints configuration.

 If you want to save a map, run a map_saver node like the following command.